ExpressLRS/Docs/docs/software/user-defines.md

-For TX devices with fans, FAN_MIN_RUNTIME keeps the fan running even after the power level has dropped below the configured Fan Threshold.
+For TX devices with fans, FAN_MIN_RUNTIME keeps the fan running even after the power level has dropped below the configured fan threshold.
 This prevents the fan from turning on and off every few seconds if the power level is constantly changing.

-Default is 30 seconds if not defined, value can be 0-254.
+Default is 30 seconds if not defined, value can be 0-254 (in seconds).

 ```
 FAN_MIN_RUNTIME